gleam-lang/gleam/book/src/tour/list.md

 [1 | [2, 3]]  // => [1, 2, 3]
 ```

-Note that as all data structures in Gleam are immutable so prepanding to a
+Note that as all data structures in Gleam are immutable so prepending to a
 list does not change the original list, instead it efficiently creates a new
 list with the new additional element.